What is overgrooming?

 Diagnostic tests will be necessary to rule out an underlying cause, such as parasites.

 Baseline tests: Complete blood count, biochemical profile and urinalysis to evaluate the overall health of the cat.

-Dermatological tests: Skin scrapings to rule out parasites and fungal infections, flea comb the coat, skin prick tests, fungal cultures and in some cases, food trials to rule out food allergies.
+Dermatological tests: Skin scrapings to rule out parasites and fungal infections, flea comb the coat, skin prick tests, fungal cultures and in some cases, food elimination trial to rule out food allergies.